 How to Implement an Effective Information Governance Strategy into Your Company Culture?

-Information governance is the practice of managing and controlling the flow of information in an organization.
+IG is the practice of managing and controlling the flow of information in an organization.
 It is a process that involves developing policies, procedures, and practices to ensure that information is used appropriately.

 In order to implement an effective information governance strategy into your company culture, you must first understand what your company culture is.
 This can be done by completing a self-assessment questionnaire or by conducting interviews with employees.
 Once you know what your company culture is, you can begin implementing strategies for improving it.